 October is the month of ‘Belonging‘ in The Haven.
 This was a conversation I had with Lindsay-Celeste, and Kendra in 2021 about where we find a sense of belonging, and whether or not unconditional belonging is possible.

 We feel like we belong when surrounded by people who belong in themselves.
 The most profound experiences of belonging are ones where people aren’t on a quest to belong.
 Where people aren’t striving to be seen and celebrated are anchored in themselves.

 In our conversation we discuss:

-- Why we won’t feel a sense of belonging in the outside world if we don’t know what it means to belong to ourselves (and what that actually looks like in practice)
+- Why we won’t feel a sense of belonging in the outside world if we don’t belong to ourselves.
+And what that actually looks like in practice.

 - The threats to self-belonging and how to distinguish between things that belong with us and things that don’t

 - How each of us approaches the return to self-belonging when we feel disconnected

 - The differences between situations where we feel we should belong, where we want to belong, and where it seems that other people don’t want us to belong